-The Tribe will maintain partial exclusivity over slot machines while maintaining full exclusivity over all other forms of class III gaming under IGRA.
-Non-tribal commercial racinos may operate a maximum of 750 slot machines for 18 hours a day at up to 6 locations for the duration of the 2015 Compacts.
-We consider this exclusivity to be enough of a meaningful concession under our test.
+Under the first prong of our analysis, the Tribes assert that the State has granted meaningful concessions to the Tribes.
+The Tribes will continue to receive partial exclusivity over slot machines while maintaining full exclusivity over all other forms of class III gaming under IGRA.
+Non-tribal commercial casinos may operate a maximum of 750 slot machines for 18 hours a day at up to 6 locations for the duration of the 2015 Compacts.
+Except for an optional "Legacy Gaming Facility," the Tribes are not subject to such limitations at up to two locations.
+We consider this exclusivity to be a meaningful concession under our test.
 The absence of limitations on the number of slot machines and hours of operation, however, is a much closer question because those purported concessions may be considered regulatory issues over which the State is obligated to negotiate under IGRA.